-Is your foundation Strong?
+Is your foundation trong?

 Setting the foundation of any posture is arguably the most important step you can take aside from breathing of course, which you can simply consider a part of the foundation.
 You probably have heard me talk about the foundation of arm balances and handstands a million times, but how about standing postures?
-If you have practiced with me on retreat or at the Elements of Mastery you already know the importance of what I am about to share with you.
-If you have not worked with me before, no problem I am going to take you through a step by step approach to building a strong, solid foundation for all your standing postures.
+If you have practiced with me on retreat or at the Elements of Mastery, you already know the importance of what I am about to share with you.
+If you have not worked with me before, no problem, I am going to take you through a step-by-step approach to building a strong, solid foundation for all your standing postures.

 Have you been asked to lift the arches of your foot in a class?
-Did you know how to do that on your own? maybe you were told to lift your toes in order to do so, and you probably noticed a loss of connection to stability.
+Did you know how to do that on your own?
+Maybe you were told to lift your toes in order to do so, and you probably noticed a loss of connection to stability.
 Lifting your toes can be a great way to strengthen some of the muscles I am about to share with you, but it is literally just the beginning.

 Does it really matter?

 This is a great question and I wouldn’t blame you for asking because ultimately knowing the why behind anything we do gives our actions power.
 So why lift the arches?
 Consider your feet the foundation of all standing postures.
-Would you build your extremely expensive one of a kind house on mud, or would you prefer a solid foundation the you know will hold up over time?
+Would you build your extremely expensive one-of-a-kind house on mud, or would you prefer a solid foundation you know will hold up over time?
 Picture it, a strong, heavy house resting on a muddy foundation, eventually part of the house would start to sink downward while other parts remained strong.
-Pressure would build and the weakest parts would start to break.
+The pressure would build and the weakest parts would start to break.
 This happens in our body, and the weakest points are typically our joints.
 The joints are weak because they are the place where two or more bones come together for the purpose of movement.
 If they were too strong, no movement would be available.
 Gravity is always upon us and pulling us downward.
 When our bones are properly aligned there is less stress on the joints.
-However, what If we have an imbalance at the ankle that causes our weight to fall to the inside our outside of the foot?
+However, what if we have an imbalance at the ankle that causes our weight to fall to the inside or outside of the foot?
 Not only is the ankle or foot at risk but ALL of the joints that exist above it are too because they have to compensate for the new alignment.
-This is why you could have a pain in your neck that stems from a weakness and miss-alignment at the ankle.
-You feet it in the neck because the neck is compensating for everything below it.
-This is very important to understand especially if you are a yoga teacher or in a field of physical health.
+This is why you could have a pain in your neck that stems from weakness and miss-alignment at the ankle.
+You feel it in the neck because the neck is compensating for everything below it.
+This is very important to understand especially if you are a yoga teacher or in any field of physical health.
 Does it matter…?
 YES!

 The arch of the foot